Class: Ccrpc::RpcConnection

 • (Promise)

 Received answer parameters enveloped by a Promise.
 This type of answers can be enabled by RpcConnection#new(lazy_answers: true) The Promise object is returned as soon as the RPC call is sent and a callback receiver is registered, but before waiting for the corresponding answer.
 This way several calls can be send in parallel without using threads.
-As soon as a method is called on the Promise object, this method is blocked until the RPC answer was received.
-The Promise object then behaves like a Hash or nil object.
-It is recommended to use Promise#itself to trigger waiting for call answers or callbacks (although any other method triggers waiting as well).
+As soon as any method is called on the Promise object, this method is blocked until the RPC answer was received.
+When the RPC answer has been received, the Promise object then behaves like an ordinary Hash object or nil in case of connection end.
+It is recommended to use Promise#itself to trigger explicit waiting for call answers or callbacks (although any other method triggers waiting as well).

 • (NilClass)